The Question

 Still learning.

-make this world less of a bad trip.
+less of a bad trip.

 Stop asking why.